davideast/llm-text-resolver/README.md

 - **Content Extraction**: Intelligently extracts the main content from html and markdown pages.
 - **Caching**: Caches content to speed up subsequent runs and reduce network requests.
 - **Knowledge Graph**: Builds a graph of the site's structure, which can be used for further analysis.
+- **Node & Browser**: Works both in Node.js and in browser.
+Uses file system for Node.js caching and `Cache` API for browser caching.

 ## Installation